symfony/symfony-docs/book/controller.rst

 --------------

 Whenever you create a page, you'll ultimately need to write some code that contains the logic for that page.
-In Symfony, this is called a controller, and it's a PHP function that can do anything it needs in order to return the final ``Response`` object that will be returned to the user.
+In Symfony2, this is called a controller, and it's a PHP function that can do anything it needs in order to return the final ``Response`` object that will be returned to the user.